-Although living in a van down by the river used to have a negative connotation of being broke and lazy, it’s become a sought-after dream to many.
+Although living in a van down by the river used to have a negative connotation of being broke and lazy, it’s become a sought-after dream for many.
 Today’s “van life” conjures up Instagram images of couples waking up in their small camper vans and throwing open the back doors to reveal idyllic settings like the beach or a pristine mountain lake.

 If you’re tempted to join the growing #vanlife trend, finding the right vehicle will be your first priority.
 Check out our favorite small camper vans to see if one of them is the perfect fit for your excursions.